A Complete UK VAT guide for your Business in the UK

 Tips about submitting a return

-Deadlines for VAT
+Deadlines for UK VAT

 The deadline for submission is due on the first calendar month including the seven days duration following your VAT period end.
 Your VAT period end can be monthly, quarterly, twice a year or annually.